AI trading bot builder

 FAQ

-What does "build trading bot" mean on Setup.Cash?
+What does "build a trading bot with AI" mean on Setup.Cash?

 It means using a visual workflow to define entries, exits, filters, and risk management rules, test the setup, and run it with documented risk controls.
 The platform is a builder and research workflow, not a guarantee of performance.